 Ramganga River and lake inside the Jim Corbett National Park support variety of reptile population.
 Jim Corbett Park provides an ideal habitat for both Gharial (Fish-eating Crocodile) and Muggar (Marsh Crocodile).
 Among important reptiles found in Jim Corbett National Park are the Indian Python, Viper, King Cobra, Krait, Cat Snake, Wolf Snake, Common Monitors, Lizards, Tortoises, Turtles to name a few.

 SAFARI TIMING: Jim Corbtt Park normally opens for safari and day vist at 0600 hrs in morning and during afternoon park timings usually are from 1430 to 1730.
 The duration of Jeep Safari in Jim Corbett Park is normaly 3:00 Hours.
 However depending on season, timings may change locally which the forest authorities of Jim Corbett National Park notify time to time.

 BEST TIME TO VISIT: One can visit Jim Corbett National Park and do wildlife day safari anytime round the year, depending upon his convenience and purpose of visit.
 However the best time to come to Jim Corbett National Park is between October to June End.

-BOOKING PROCEDURE for Jeep Safari in Jim Corbett: Safari Permits are booked by Forest Department & it is completely at discretion of forest department.
-However there are restriction and cap of number of vehicles which can enter in each zone and it is strictly followed.
+BOOKING PROCEDURE for Jeep Safari in Jim Corbett: Safari Permits are booked by Forest Department & it is completely at their discretion.
+Restriction and cap on number of vehicles which can enter in each zone and it is strictly followed.
+Sitavani is not part of Corbett National Park.
 The vehicle restrictions are

 |Bijrani||30||30||3:00 Hours||6:00am to 9:00am / 1:30 pm to 4:30PM|